Multi-oriented props and homotopy algebras with branes: Multi-oriented props

 \subsection{Multidirected wheeled prop(erad)s}

 The above definitions make sense in the case $l=-1$ as well; the associated $0$-oriented $(k+1)$-directed prop(erad)s $\cP$ are called {\em $(k+1)$-directed wheeled prop(erad)s} (cf.\ \cite{Me1,MMS}).
-In this case graphs $\Ga$ can have an internal edge connecting one and the same vertex so that in addition to the above mentioned horizontal and vertical compositions in $\cP$ one has to add a trace map
+In this case graphs $\Ga$ can have an internal edge connecting one and the same vertex, and any prop composition $\mu_\Ga$ can decomposed into an iteration of horizontal compositions and reduced vertical composition defined above, and also of a trace map